listy-is/RecipeKit/README.md

 - `LATITUDE`: The latitude coordinate of a content item's location.
 - `LONGITUDE`: The longitude coordinate of a content item's location.

-If you want to inclode more attributes you can, those special attributes will be mapped to a speciffic detail view on the app.
+If you want to include more attributes you can, those special attributes will be mapped to a specific detail view on the app.

 ## Commands